Master of Science in Business Management

 - Total Quality Management

 Information on the subjects offered can be obtained at the MSc BM website.

-(i) Not all subjects will be offered in a given year, and are subject to factors such as staff availability, student enrolment, programme resources and so on.
+(ii) Not all subjects will be offered in a given year, subject to factors such as staff availability, student enrolment, programme resources and so on.

 - A Bachelor’s degree or equivalent in a non-business discipline;